mainwp/Bulk-Setting-Manager-Keys/Classic Editor/README.md

 ## Classic Editor settings key

+Tested version of WordPress 4.9.8, plugin version was Classic Editor 0.4.

 This file is a key for the settings of the [Classic Editor](https://wordpress.org/plugins/classic-editor/).

 ## How to use this key